eonist/GitSync-applescript/README.md

 ##Features:
 - Save time by letting GitSync **add**, **commit** and **push** updates to GitHub
-- Applescript is used to asure 100% transparency, all code is **Open Source**
+- Applescript is used to assure 100% transparency, all code is **Open Source**

 ##How to install:
 - Download and install [Git](http://git-scm.com/download/mac)